 Teaching a child to help homeless pets in need can be the first step to providing life-long lessons of compassion and caring.
 Our Humane Education Department serves children and adults of all ages by providing a variety of unique learning opportunities that support the bond between humans and companion animals by nurturing knowledge, compassion and respect toward all living things and spreading awareness about the prevention of cruelty to animals.

 Our Humane Educators have visited thousands of children and adults in schools, camps, assisted-living facilities and correctional facilities to teach them about treating animals with kindness, compassion therapy and the prevention of cruelty to animals.

 Schedule a Tour or Program

 We are happy to accommodate school and group tours at our Center or visits to schools or facilities to teach our program.
 Groups of up to 12 can visit our Center for a 30-minute tour to see firsthand the homeless animals they are helping.
 If your group is more than 12 people, we can split the group for an additional tour.
-For further information, contact Volunteer & Humane Education Coordinator Lisa Wetherby at 610-566-1370 x238, to schedule a tour of our Adoption Center or to book a program at your facility.
+To schedule a tour of our Adoption Center click here.